Families say faulty vehicle caused cargo ship fire that killed two New Jersey firefighters

 While the system was activated, a door to the main garage on deck 12 remained open, providing the fire with continuous oxygen to sustain the flames, and rendering the CO2 system useless, Apostolos said.

 He said the U.S. Coast Guard has not yet determined an official cause of the fire.
-Neither the Coast Guard nor the city of Newark responded to a request for comment Friday.
+The Coast Guard did not respond to a request for comment Friday.

 Follow Wayne Parry on X, formerly known as Twitter, at https://twitter.com/WayneParryAC.